jiyuu-jin/fetch_decode_execute/README.md

 <p>Throughout the process of attempting to simulate the fetch, decode, execute with a python algorithm I learned many things about pipelining, cpu timing and instruction set architectures.
 Originally my algorithm was based on a non-pipelined, single threaded CISC architecture but through continued devlopment it has slowly pivoted towards being a pipelined CISC arcetechure and in the future will be much closer to a classical RISC with pipelining.</p>

+### Testing
+<p>In order to propperly test my simulated CPU architecture it was imperative for me to create a simple program composed of instructions to fully test the functionionaity of the code.
+My program consists of the following instrctions.</p>

+<p># Load Memory Location (6)</p>
+<p># Add Memory Location (7)</p>
+<p># Store New Number in Location (6)</p>
+<p># Jump to location (0)</p>

+<p>The programs goal is to attempt to compute the largest number that it can by repeatedly adding the binary value 101 (5) to an incremented value.
+The instructions are storedd in the first four memeory addresses and are considered to be Read Only Memory so as to not compromise the function of the machine.
+The number used to add (101) is stored in memory location 7 and the number that it incremented/computed is stored in memory location 6.</p>

 ### Exception Handling

 <p><b>Buffer Overflow</b></p>